310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-no. can you see them? the rain is harsh, so it is not very easy to see… but they seem to be on the edge of falling.
+no. can you see them? the rain is harsh, so it is not easy to [see]… but they seem to be on the [edge] of falling.

-we will have to pull them up, so please help me… mr. red ogre.
+we will have to pull them up, so please help me… mr. [red ogre].

-you excel at manual labor, yes? my hands are slippery from the rain, so i cannot pull them up with my strength only.
+you excel at manual labor, yes? my [hands] will be slippery from the rain, so i cannot pull them up with my [strength] only…
 {% endbubble %}

 {% bubble Kuro %}